smart-on-fhir/cumulus-library/docs/api.md

     sets to help preserve patient anonymity.
 Note: if you define where_clauses, this is not used, and you should provide an equivalent method of binning patients
 - *annotation*: An external source to use for adding metadata to a counts table.
 See `CountAnnotation` below for more info.
 - `count_documentreference`, `count_encounter`, and `count_observation` have an
-    optional argument, *skip_status_filter*, which removes the check in the query for the status field being equal to its finished state.
-If you are making tables without the status, make sure you're otherwise removing documents that are in non-finished state depending on the resource type, or are otherwise handling in progress/cancelled states.
+    optional argument, *filter_status*, which adds a check in the query for the status field being equal to its finished state.
+If you are not doing this as part of your cohort definition, this can be helpful for excluding cancelled/entered in error type issues

 A count generator returns the function created from the counts template.